adognamedspot/LegacyFactionsX/README.md

 # LegacyFactionsX
-Fork of the popular Spigot plugin LegacyFactions by
+Fork of the popular Spigot plugin LegacyFactions by MarkehMe